 Anything more than a cursory discussion of Internet "access" will necessarily involve a host of interconnected factors.
-Like any others, Perkins and Neumayer suggest we view communication technologies like mail, telephony, and the Internet not as unitary and separate, but rather as "complementary networks of physical artefacts, supporting infrastructures and users."
-In this view, these networks are products of interactions with specific places, with local supply and demand, with investment models, with international trade patterns, and with national regulatory and political environments.

-We use the term Internet Access Modalities to capture this complementarity and complexity.
-Specifically, instead of discussions of "business models" or "technologies" in isolation, we consider Internet Access Modalities to encompass each of these, and more.
+Like any others,14 Perkins and Neumayer suggest we view communication technologies like mail, telephony, and the Internet not as unitary and separate, but rather as "complementary networks of physical artefacts, supporting infrastructures and users."15 In this view, these networks are products of interactions with specific places, with local supply and demand, with investment models, with international trade patterns, and with national regulatory and political environments.16 discussions of "business models" or "technologies" in isolation, we consider Internet Access Modalities to encompass each of these, and more.
 An Internet Access Modality is the particular combination of technologies and business models mediating the way users read and write to "the Internet."
 To distinguish an access modality from the Internet itself, the modality is restricted, conceptually, to extend only to the point where data going to or from the user crosses a gateway, exchange, or server connected via fiber to the broader Internet; it excludes (or at least, holds constant) what's happening on the servers or in backhaul.
-Most simply, an Internet Access Modality is the combination of the affordances of an access device and a last-mile network.
+Most simply, an Internet Access Modality is the combination of the affordances17 of an access device and a last-mile network.
 In practice, there can be multiple hops in the network, and multiple elements to the device including software and applications; the affordances (and the pricing, and the impact) are in the details.